 If you haven’t use the pressure cooker before, this is the perfect recipe to start utilizing it!
 It is one of the simplest dishes you can make and a good way to practice your IP skills.

 Once you have the ingredient and the tools ready, start by mixing the ingredients together, to give them a fluffy texture.
-Then, pour the mixture in a greased silicone mold.
+Then, pour the mixture into a greased silicone mold.

 Some nice variations for Instant Pot Egg Bites: